jmhuer/jmhuer.github.io/mini_book/docs/portfolio.md

 <br>

 Data labeling for object detection/segmentation is expensive to acquire.
-In this blog post we show we can sped up this proesses of labeling data for certain objects using a thermal camera, and standard computer vision techniques.We can create mask or ROI annotations depending on annotations of interest...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/thermal.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>
+In this blog post we show we can sped up this proesses of labeling data for certain objects using a thermal camera, and standard computer vision techniques.
+We can create mask or ROI annotations depending on annotations of interest...  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/thermal.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---